ScottishCovidResponse/hugo_source_files/content/docs/data_pipeline/interface/example2/_index.md

     data_product: human/outbreak/simulation_run-{RUN_ID}
 ```

-## Example: Read and write an external object
+## Read and write an external object

 A script to read and write an external object (*i.e.* something not in a core data pipeline format) in R. First, the yaml file, that gives the `doi_or_unique_name` and `title` of the external objects being read and written, and the aliases that will be used in the submission script: